M1 Finance vs SoFi – Expert Review of Robo and DIY Features

 M1 Finance Additional Products:

-- Spend Checking Accounts: M1 basic clients don’t get any bells and whistles, but M1 Plus clients will get interest (1.30% APY as of July 2022), 1% cash back, 4 ATM fee reimbursements per month, and more.
+• Spend Checking Accounts: M1 basic clients don’t get any bells and whistles, but M1 Plus clients will receive interest on their cash balances, 1% debit card cash back and 4 ATM fee reimbursements per month, and more.
 All checking accounts are FDIC insured.

 SoFi Additional Products:

-- Checking and savings accounts: As of July 2022, accounts were offering 1.50% APY and no account fees.
+• Checking and savings accounts: Interest bearing accounts.
 You can also earn up to 15% cash back with the attached debit card.

 M1 Finance vs. SoFi — Customer Service